cecat/MyHASS/_posts/DRAFT-JAN2026.md

 * A 330 ohm resistor for each string directly connected to the board (I designed for two).
 * Screw terminal block connectors (three 2-terminal and two 3-terminal).
 * A 25v 1k uF electrolytic capacitor
-* A proto PCB board with power rails (something like
+* A proto PCB board with power rails.
+Something like
   <a href="https://www.amazon.com/ElectroCookie-Solderable-Breadboard-Electronics-Gold-Plated/dp/B07ZYNWJ1S"
    target="_blank" rel="noopener noreferrer">this</a>.
   should work - I could not find where I bought mine, but you don't want to mess with a